euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

    Fig. (a) and  :math:`E_{n=1,l=1} = 1.18789\,m` for Fig. (b).

-In all the applications described in this section the combination of SClib and the SciPy library within IPython provided a powerful interactive environment based entirely on open source software for solving problems that require a high performance and visualization tools.
+In all the applications described in this section the combination of SClib and the SciPy library within an interactive environment like IPython provided a powerful framework based entirely on open source software for solving problems that require a high performance and visualization tools.

 Application in Control Engineering